 Counselling is not always an easy option.
 Some counselling sessions can expose feelings that haven’t come up to the surface before.
 This can be hard, and it’s important that you take care of yourself, such as taking some time after each sessions to walk, listen to some music, make some notes, speak to a friend, anything that calms you and helps you get back to your day.
 In the long run though, exploring these feelings helps you to understand yourself and the things that have been holding you back and making you unhappy.
 Understanding and releasing these can help open up a path forward in your life.

-Our main approach at Compass is psychodynamic.
+Although our main approach at Compass is psychodynamic, we do offer other modalities.
 Psychodynamic counselling is an in-depth talking therapy which works towards understanding the person you have come to be, by looking at influences from your past, including on an unconscious level.

 At present, we are unable to offer group, couple, or family counselling.